jjlopezm/RickAndMortyTechTest/README.md

 }
 ```

-It is possible to test with the names:
+It is possible to test with the following names:
 - Rick Sanchez
 - Morty
 - Snuffles
-- Juanjo